 The Philharmonia releases live recordings of signature concerts with Signum Records, and our two most recent albums with Santtu-Matias Rouvali, along with the quality and breadth of our work during the pandemic, led to a Gramophone nomination for Orchestra of the Year.
 In 2020 Warner Classics released Philharmonia: Birth of a Legend, a 24-CD set of the orchestra’s early recordings marking its 75th anniversary; and we worked with the BBC and the Otto Klemperer Film Foundation to release a box set of Blu-ray discs of Klemperer’s Beethoven Symphony cycle, filmed live at the Royal Festival Hall in 1970.
 We are the go-to orchestra for many film and videogame composers in the UK and Hollywood, and our music-making has been experienced by millions of cinema-goers and gamers.
 We have recorded around 150 soundtracks, with film credits stretching back to 1947.

 The Virtual Orchestra

 Throughout its history, the Philharmonia has toured across Europe, Asia and America.
-In the 2021/22 season we perform in Romania, The Netherlands, Spain, France, Germany and Japan.
+In the 2022/23 season we perform in Denmark, Finland, Italy, Spain, Germany and Switzerland.
 In January 2020 we had a residency at Tokyo Metropolitan Theatre with Esa-Pekka Salonen, featuring concerts that were voted the ‘Best of 2020’ by Japanese music magazine Ongaku No Tomo, the Orchestra’s VR Sound Stage open for free to the Tokyo public, and another Philharmonia VR installation outside the venue.
 Our previous touring projects include a trip to the Canary Islands with Santtu-Matias Rouvali (January 2020); a major US tour (March 2019) with Salonen; and a tour to Colombia (January 2019) that included concerts, a Virtual Reality installation and education work with young musicians.